ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/batch_api/v1_batch_api.rst

 Upload an Input File to a Batch Job
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The V1 Batch API expects to ingest a JSON file containing one or more lists of dictionaries.
-As shown in the following example, the V1 Batch API expects a single list of Indicator objects.
-The list of fields expected within each Indicator object matches those described in the `Indicator <https://docs.threatconnect.com/en/latest/rest_api/v2/indicators/indicators.html#create-indicators>`_ creation operation.
-Additionally, you must include a ``type`` field within each object that defines the particular Indicator type the object represents.
+The Batch API expects to ingest a JSON file containing one or more lists of dictionaries.
+As shown in the following example, the V1 Batch API expects a single array of Indicator objects.
+At a minimum, you must include the following fields for each object in each array:

+* ``summary``: <*String*> The Indicator's summary.
+* ``type``: <*String*> The Indicator's type.

+See the following tables for a list of additional fields that you may also include for Indicator objects in the array.

+Indicator Fields
+""""""""""""""""

+.. include:: ../_includes/v1_batch_api_indicator_fields.rst

 .. hint::
     Exporting indicators via the `JSON Bulk Reports <https://docs.threatconnect.com/en/latest/rest_api/v2/indicators/indicators.html#json-bulk-reports>`_ endpoint will create a file in the proper format for the Batch API.